City of New Orleans title block

 Some Amtrak adventures may include other Amtrak trains; I cover transferring to other long-distance trains.

-If you have difficulty connecting between the City of New Orleans and other trains, you may need to spend the night before transferring.
+If you have difficulty connecting between the City of New Orleans and other trains, you may need to spend the night in the area before transferring.
 If you need to connect with an overnight stay, you may need to book separate one-way or multi-city tickets.

 Eastbound Trains